 In it's first season, the PCHA did not challenge for the Stanley Cup.
 Despite the raiding of NHA players, a March 1912 west coast tour of the NHA's All - Stars was arranged, billed as a sort of "World Series" of hockey.
 The PCHA All Stars won the first two games by scores 10–4 and 5–1.

-In 1912-13, NHA stars Goldie Prodgers, Jack McDonald and Ernie Johnson moved from the NHA to the PCHA and the year ended with an unoffical Cup challenge by the champion Victoria Cougars.
+In 1912-13, NHA stars Goldie Prodgers, Jack McDonald and Ernie Johnson moved from the NHA to the PCHA and the year ended with an unofficial Cup challenge by the champion Victoria Cougars.
 While Victoria defeated the Stanley Cup champion Quebec Bulldogs in three straight games, the challenge went unrecognized by Stanley Cup trustees.

 Beginning in the 1913–14 season, the PCHA and the NHA started working together rather than against one another, and they came to agreements to recognize each other's player contracts and suspensions while instituting a controlled player draft process to facilitate the transfer of players.